With summer winding down in Manassas, now is a good time to get a head start on air conditioner maintenance.

 1. Turn Off the Power

-Turn off the power to your furnace at the breaker box.
+Turn off the juice to your furnace at the breaker box.

 2. Check Your Filter

-Furnace filters must be replaced every couple of months, depending on the type you use.
+Furnace filters need to be exchanged every couple of months, depending on the kind you use.

 3. Clean the Inside